 Coverage gaps.
 Bed bugs harbor in cracks smaller than a credit card’s width.
 Consumer sprays don’t effectively penetrate these spaces.

 Foggers are useless.
 Total-release foggers (“bug bombs”) don’t reach harborage sites.
-They kill exposed bed bugs (rare — they mostly hide) and move the rest to new hiding places.
+They kill exposed bed bugs (rare, they mostly hide) and move the rest to new hiding places.

-The inspection is free
+The inspection comes first